Skip to main content

 Tax Residency for Romanian Citizens

-• Romanian citizens domiciled in Romania are considered tax residents.
+• Romanian citizens domiciled in Romania are generally considered tax residents.

-• Exemptions available with tax residence certificates under double tax treaties (DTT).
+• Exemptions may be available with tax residence certificates under double tax treaties (DTT).

 Taxation for Non-Domiciled Romanian Citizens and Foreign Individuals

-• Romanian citizens not domiciled in Romania and foreign individuals taxed only on Romania-sourced income.
+• Romanian citizens not domiciled in Romania and foreign individuals are generally taxed on Romania-sourced income unless they become Romanian tax residents.

-• Taxed on worldwide income upon becoming Romanian tax residents (subject to DTT provisions).
+• Worldwide taxation may apply upon becoming Romanian tax residents, subject to DTT provisions.

 • Refer to the Residence section for residency criteria.